lucasnyc/is5126-assignment1/daniel/FinalAssignment/sonar/SONAR_TECHNICAL_OVERVIEW.md

 ## 9. Dashboard Guide

-The Streamlit app has three pages accessible from the sidebar.
+The Streamlit app has five pages accessible from the sidebar.

 ---